 Our immigration system is broken.

-Congress must act to overhaul our immigration system by passing comprehensive immigration reform.
+A permanent fix requires Congress to overhaul our immigration system by passing comprehensive immigration legislation.